226 W. 42nd Street,

 The Candler Theatre and Building, an early work of Thomas W. Lamb, was opened as a movie theatre in 1914 with the Italian version of “Anthony and Cleopatra”.
-It was located between two larger and longer-established 42nd Street theaters, the Liberty and New Amsterdam.
+It was located between two larger and longer-established W. 42nd Street theatres, the Liberty Theatre and New Amsterdam Theatre.

-Built in the Italian Renaissance style, the Candler could seat just over 1200 in an auditorium which, though not overly large, gave the impression of being much more spacious than it actually was, due to Lamb’s ingenious design.
+Built in the Italian Renaissance style, the Candler Theatre could seat just over 1,200 in an auditorium which, though not overly large, gave the impression of being much more spacious than it actually was, due to Lamb’s ingenious design.

-Its ceiling contained an elliptical shallow dome, ringed by Art-Nouveau style chandeliers, in a floral theme, similar to those at the neighboring New Amsterdam.
+Its ceiling contained an elliptical shallow dome, ringed by Art-Nouveau style chandeliers, in a floral theme, similar to those at the neighboring New Amsterdam Theatre.
 The two-story auditorium, with a balcony and two sets of opera boxes flanking the proscenium arch, was minimally decorated, but did include gilded plasterwork around the proscenium and a general color scheme of ivory and gold.

 Its 25-foot wide lobby, with its liberal use of marble and more gilding, also had 17th Century style wall panels, decorated in floral patterns.
 Its foyers were decorated with tapestries depicting scenes from Shakespeare (as this was a playhouse, after all).

-The Candler family, of Coca-Cola fame, leased the theater to impresarios Sam H. Harris and George M. Cohan, who would operate the Candler as a legitimate house.
+The Candler family, of Coca-Cola fame, leased the theatre to impresarios Sam H. Harris and George M. Cohan, who would operate the Candler Theatre as a legitimate house.

-In 1916, the theater was renamed the Cohan and Harris Theatre, and the showmen continued their string of successes into 1921, when Cohan left the partnership.
-Harris took full ownership of the theater, and it was thereafter known as the Harris.
+In 1916, the theatre was renamed the Cohan and Harris Theatre, and the showmen continued their string of successes into 1921, when Cohan left the partnership.
+Harris took full ownership of the theater, and it was thereafter known as the Harris Theatre.

-A year later, Harris made history, with John Barrymore portraying Hamlet and 101 nights in a row, beating Edwin Booth’s old record by one.
+A year later, the Harris Theatre made history, with John Barrymore portraying Hamlet and 101 nights in a row, beating Edwin Booth’s old record by one.

-Throughout the next ten or so years, Harris had many more long running stage hits.
-The last live show, in late 1933, was not successful, and soon afterwards, the Harris, like so many of its neighbors, was converted into a motion picture house.
+Throughout the next ten or so years, the Harris Theatre had many more long running stage hits.
+The last live show, in late-1933, was not successful, and soon afterwards, the Harris Theatre, like so many of its neighbors, was converted into a motion picture house.